 When you love your work, you can unintentionally undervalue the cost of your labor.
 That’s the flipside of building a creative career.
 Just because you enjoy it, doesn’t mean that it’s isn’t work.
-The time and labor you put into your work, whether that’s on a photoshoot or retouching afterwards, needs to be reflected in your total cost.
+The time and labor you put into your work, whether that’s on a photoshoot or retouching afterward, needs to be reflected in your total cost.

 For every piece of work, a photographer needs to know how much time it will take him or her to deliver this product.
 Count up the hours and be realistic.
-Don’t count the thirty minute break you took to scroll through Instagram, but definitely count all the time you spent at a photoshoot waiting for everyone to get into place.
+Don’t count the thirty-minute break you took to scroll through Instagram, but definitely count all the time you spent at a photoshoot waiting for everyone to get into place.
 When you’re on the job, you’re on the job and you should be paid.

 Photographers should ask themselves, “How much is my time worth?” and your photography pricing should reflect that.
 The more experience you get, the more you can increase your cost of labor.
 Ultimately you’re worth what a client will pay for your time.
 What makes them agree to pay more?
 If you are professional and deliver high-quality images on time.

-“Freelance Tip: It can feel great to get lots of jobs but be wary of small gigs that chew up time with low profit.
+“Freelance Photographer Tip: It can feel great to get lots of jobs but be wary of small gigs that chew up time with low profit.
 Instead, focus on booking fewer bigger jobs.
 One big job can be worth several smaller ones (and save you from burning out!).”

 Overhead costs can be scary for an entrepreneurial photographer.
 You want to start making money, but you need a lot of equipment to get started.
 In the photography business, the tools you use can affect the quality of your work and management of your time.